Setting up single sign-on (SSO)

 WARNING

-Disabling the SSO feature for your organization, even temporarily, will expire all active SSO sessions, including your own, and will automatically log users out of the Fastly web interface.
+Disabling the SSO feature for your organization, even temporarily, will expire all active SSO sessions, including your own, and will automatically log users out of the Fastly control panel.

 the "Single sign-on" control and the "enforce SSO" control on the single sign-on page in the account settings